 Nonetheless, when the THUD bill reached the Senate floor on June 19, Senate Majority Leader Harry Reid pulled the bill due to partisan arguments on attachments to the bill.
 On August 1, 2014, the Senate held a cloture vote on the bill and did not have the votes to keep it alive.
 House leaders pulled the THUD bill from the floor as well after it seemed they didn’t have the votes to pass it.
 The bill could come up again in September, but as of September 21, it has not.
 Stay tuned.

 Trucking accident cases are complex legal matters.
 They require experienced trucking accident attorneys who know how to address a complex case in a timely fashion.
 If you or a family member have been the victim of a trucking accident, don’t go it alone.
-At Shiver Hamilton, we have the knowledge and expertise to counsel you each step of the way.
+At Shiver Hamilton Campbell, we have the knowledge and expertise to counsel you each step of the way.
 You will benefit from the experience we’ve earned over the years—trucking accident experience involving eighteen-wheeler semis, tractor trailers and big rigs.
 We’re more than just attorneys fighting on your behalf, we’re also counselors who want to help you and your family recover physically, emotionally, and financially.